 Participation

-Anyone meeting the criteria may apply to participate in the CTO Academy.
-The criteria for participation are intended to establish and maintain program rigor and high quality, not to discriminate against any interested candidate.
+Individuals meeting the criteria below are eligible to apply for participation in the CTO Academy.
+The requirements for participation are intended to establish and maintain program rigor and high quality, not to discriminate against any interested candidate.
 The criteria and order of acceptance are as follows:

-The AL-CTO Academy consists of six strands covering all major responsibilities of the position.
-The professional strands are aligned to standards from ISTE and the CoSN Certified Educational Technology Leader (CETL) framework but tailored to Alabama.
+The AL-CTO Academy consists of six strands covering all significant responsibilities of the position.
+The professional strands are aligned to standards from ISTE and CoSN's Certified Educational Technology Leader (CETL) framework but tailored to Alabama.
 Please note that the CETL program and AL-CTO program are different certifications.
 Neither is a prerequisite for the other.

 PLU for the 2025 CTO Academy